anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 3. `a = a + 1` takes the value stored in `a` (1), adds `1` to it (2) and stores that result back into `a`, replacing the previous value.
 4. We print out the the results.

-We can think of each of the variables as a box that get updated with each of the steps that we described.
+We can think of each of the variables as a box that gets updated with each of the steps that we described.

 ![Fig 1. a gets 1. b gets a. a gets a + 1.
 Or does it?](figures/python-variables-number-a-b-1.png)